 (2) Includes 55,085,899 shares of common stock held of record by Stem Cell Research of which, we have been advised, Ms. McConnell is the President and sole member.
-Pursuant to the McConnell Shareholder Agreement, for a period of three years, Ms. McConnell has agreed to vote her shares of common stock as directed by Mr. Weinreb and has granted to Mr. Weinreb and irrevocable proxy in connection therewith.
-Pursuant to the Research Shareholder Agreement, for a period of three years, Stem Cell Research has agreed to vote its shares as directed by Mr. Weinreb and has granted to Mr.
+Pursuant to the McConnell Shareholder Agreement, for a period of three years, Ms. McConnell has agreed to vote her shares of common stock as directed by Mr. Weinreb and has granted to Mr. Weinreb an irrevocable proxy in connection therewith.
+Pursuant to the Research Shareholder Agreement, for a period of three years, Stem Cell Research has agreed to vote its shares as directed by Mr. Weinreb and has granted to Mr. Weinreb and has granted to Mr. Weinreb and has granted to Mr. Weinreb and irrevocable proxy in connection therewith.